Jurickson Profar Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 20th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 18th in MLB.

-- The Mets have a 4.47 team ERA that ranks 17th across all MLB pitching staffs.
+- The Mets' 4.48 team ERA ranks 17th across all MLB pitching staffs.

-- Mets pitchers combine to allow the third-most home runs in baseball (48 total, 1.5 per game).
+- Mets pitchers combine to give up 49 total home runs at a rate of 1.4 per game (third-most in the league).

-- The Mets are sending Megill (3-1) out to make his seventh start of the season.
-He is 3-1 with a 4.11 ERA and 23 strikeouts in 30 2/3 innings pitched.
+- The Mets will send Lucchesi (1-0) out for his fourth start of the season.
+He is 1-0 with a 3.86 ERA and 13 strikeouts through 16 1/3 innings pitched.

-- In his last time out on Monday against the Atlanta Braves, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering four hits.
+- The left-hander last appeared on Wednesday against the Detroit Tigers, when he tossed four innings, allowing four earned runs while giving up five hits.

-- The 27-year-old has put together a 4.11 ERA and 6.7 strikeouts per nine innings in six games this season, while allowing a batting average of .250 to opposing hitters.
+- In three games this season, the 29-year-old has amassed a 3.86 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.